Techiral/VibeFlow/README.md

 # Firebase Studio - VibeFlow

 This is a NextJS starter project called VibeFlow, built within Firebase Studio.
 It allows users to input content (URL or text), summarize it using AI, and generate tailored social media posts for different platforms (LinkedIn, Twitter, YouTube).
-Users can then tune these posts and (placeholder for) publish them.
+Users can then tune these posts, authenticate their social accounts via Composio, and (placeholder for) publish them.

 ## Getting Started